bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 |h2| An Implicit Generative Model |h2e|

+Let's continue to use this handwritten digit generative model as our motivation for a generative model.
+Generating a 28x28 greyscale image that looks like a digit is non-trivial, especially if we are trying to model it directly.
+The joint distribution over 28x28 random variables is going to be complex, for example, enforcing that "0"s have empty space near the middle but "1"s don't, is not very clear.
+Typically in these situations, we'll introduce latent variables which encode higher level ideas.
+In our example, one of the latent variables might correspond to which digit we're using (0-9), another one may be the stroke width we use, and so on.
+This model is simpler because there are usually fewer parameters to estimate, reducing the number of data points required for a good fit.
+See my post on
+`the expectation-maximization algorithm <link://slug/the-expectation-maximization-algorithm>`__, which has a brief description of latent variable models in the background section.

+One downsides of any latent variable model is that you have to specify the model!
+That is, you have to have some idea of what latent variables you want to include, how these variables are related to each other and the observed variables, and finally how to fit the model (which depends on the connectivity).
+All of the introduce potential for a misspecification of the model.
+For example, maybe you forgot to include stroke width and now all your handwritten digits are blurry because it averaged over types of stroke widths in your training dataset.
+Wouldn't it be nice if you *didn't* need to specify the latent variables (and associated distributions), nor the relationships between them, and had an easy way to fit the model?
+Enter variational autoencoders.

 - previous section we explicitly specified latent variables e.g. neighborhoods.
 - this is useful for certain applications